 About John C. Warner, PhD, FRSC, FACS, FRACI

-John C. Warner is the 2020/2021 Global Chair hosted within the Center for Sustainable and Circular Technologies (CSCT) at the University of Bath.
+John C. Warner is the 2020/2021 Global Chair hosted within the Centre for Sustainable and Circular Technologies (CSCT) at the University of Bath.
 John is currently a distinguished research fellow at the Zymergen Corporation, where he is helping to design and create commercial technologies inspired by nature and consistent with the principles of green chemistry.
 With nearly 300 patents, he has invented solutions for dozens of multinational corporations.
 His inventions have also served as the basis for several new companies.
 Examples include Collaborative Medicinal Development (ALS therapy), Hairprint (hair colour restoration), Collaborative Aggregates (asphalt warm mix rejuvenators), Ambient Photonics (lowlight indoor photovoltaic devices for IoT and BIPV).